 My research on Mexican immigrant fathers and their children in an emerging Latino immigrant community during a period of strong anti-immigrant sentiment was supported by the National Science Foundation in Cultural Anthropology and the Spencer Foundation.
 Mi Padre: Mexican Immigrant Fathers and Their Children’s Education (2017) centers on this research and is available from Teachers College Press.

-I am Assistant Professor in the Department of Teaching and Learning at The Ohio State University.
+I am an Associate Professor in the Department of Teaching and Learning at The Ohio State University.
 I am a faculty member in two areas of study: Language, Education, & Society (LES) and Multicultural and Equity Studies in Education (MESE).
 I am also an affiliated faculty member in Latino/a Studies, the Center for Latin America Studies, and the Crane Center for Early Childhood Research and Policy.

 If you are interested in research with with bilingual students, please contact me or visit The Buckeye Childhood Bilingualism Research Lab

 At OSU I have taught: